compsecmonkey/Reading-List/README.md

 * Kill It with Fire: Manage Aging Computer Systems ➖ Marianne Bellotti
 * The DevOps Handbook ➖  Gene Kim, Patrick Debois, John Willis, and Jez Humble
+* Star Wars: The Rising Storm (The High Republic) ➖ Cavan Scott

 # Table of Contents